 What Does Child Support Cover?

-Child support, as its name implies, is money paid to a child’s custodial parent to help cover the expenses associated with raising a child, such as the need for food, childcare, sufficient housing and transportation, utilities, the child’s school supplies and personal items, and even the child’s enrichment through extracurricular activities and toys.
+Child support, is money paid to a child’s custodial parent to help cover the expenses associated with raising a child, such as food, childcare, sufficient housing and transportation, utilities, the child’s school supplies and personal items, and even the child’s enrichment through extracurricular activities and toys.
 Your order may specify that payments are to be made weekly, biweekly, monthly, or bimonthly.